javidominguez/screenshots/readme.md

 * The folder where the files will be saved.
 The user's documents folder by default.
 * The image file format.
+* Whether or not to enlarge the captured image.
+The scale is calculated based on the size of the rectangle and the screen.
+Small images will be enlarged further, to a maximum of 4x, and larger ones only to the edge of the screen.
 * The action after saving (nothing, open the folder or open the file).
 * The number of pixels for each movement.